ornao/pp4/README.md

 17. As an admin, I can log in and access the back end of the site
 18. As an admin, I can manually add a booking so that I can accomodate bookings lodged through phone or email
-19. As a site owner, I want the customers to have a means of communicating with me on website
+19. As an admin, I can accept or reject bookings so that we avoid double bookings
 20. As a site owner, I want site to be fully responisve and acessible
 21. As a site owner, i want all user entered data to be validated to reduce errors on database
 22. As a site owner, I want only logged in users to view details of their bookings
+- As a site owner, I want every site visitor to be able to view the accomodation types no offer and reviews of these accomodations

 #### SHOULD HAVE

-23. As an admin, I can accept or reject bookings so that we avoid double bookings
-24. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day
+23. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day

-#### COULD HAVE
-25. As a site owner,
+24. As a site owner, I want the customers to have a means of communicating with me on website to inform me of their experinece of site vs any queries about their future stay

 ## Design